Exploring Perceived Stress as Determinant of Academic Performance among University Students

 How to Cite

 Faqeer Muhammad, Muhammad Sajid, Mirwais Amin, & Syed Azizuddun Agha.
 (2025).
-Exploring the Relationship between Perceived Stress and Academic Performance among University Students.
+Exploring Perceived Stress as Determinant of Academic Performance among University Students.
 Review Journal of Social Psychology & Social Works, 3(3), 185–195. https://doi.org/10.71145/rjsp.v3i3.308